wp-plugins/video-thumbnails/readme.txt

 This plugin is still very young, and has a future planned as the ultimate plugin for video thumbnails.
 Here's some of the planned additions:

-* An option to save thumbnails as post attachments and as the featured image, giving the plugin out-of-the-box compatibility with themes that use the Featured Image functionality of WordPress (I'd like some feedback on this idea)
-* More comprehensive Blip.tv support
+* Better Blip.tv support
 * More services
-* Broader plugin compatibility
+* Universal plugin compatibility
 * Option to display video thumbnails on the admin post list page